 You must submit an online audition video recording in the Portfolio section of your online application with the required repertoire: four selections of your choice that demonstrate the breadth and range of your work and a command of the jazz language.
 There are no live, on-campus graduate auditions.

 The audition committee is looking to establish your proficiency.
 Please make sure your video features you as the soloist, and that at the beginning of the video you state your name and instrument clearly.
-Please remember to attach the information sheet to your email with your video submission.
+Please remember to upload the information sheet to the portfolio section of your application with your video submission.